I’d recommend the Rogue Ohio Bar with a cerakote finish as the best Olympic barbell for most people.

 The Rogue Ohio Power bar is my top power bar pick due to the tensile strength, volcano knurl, and price.
 If you want a more aggressive knurl and do not intend on doing any Olympic weightlifting or CrossFit lifts then this bar is ideal for you.

-However, our overall best Olympic barbell pick is the REP Gladiator Bar if you plan on focusing on clean and jerks and snatches.
-The mixture of needle bearings and bushings in the sleeves means it has a much faster spin than but can work for other lifts too.
+However, if you are looking to save a bit of money and still get good value I’d recommend the Force USA Gunner Bar.
+The mixture of needle bearings and bushings in the sleeves means it has a fast spin but can work for slow lifts too.

 You can check all of the prices and other users’ reviews of all of the top picks here in this table.